 By following a timeline, an ancient map and reading Apostle Paul’s writings, most anyone can form an idea about Paul’s life and travels.
 But Wright provides the background for Paul’s letters, poems and prayers; fleshes out his friends and enemies; and offers a passionate account of Paul’s successes and failures, fears and triumphs.
 The result is that Paul, who, in his letters, consummately proclaims the Lord Jesus Christ as Messiah, is himself masterfully and marvelously made known by N.T.
 Wright.

-Testament: A Contemporary Translation by N. T. Wright.
+The Kingdom New Testament: A Contemporary Translation by N. T. Wright.
 (Harper Collins, 2011)

 Have you heard about book club book kits?
 They are available from many libraries.
 Below are a couple of pics of a book kit from my local library.
 (The unreadable white sheet of copy paper on the table in front of the book kit bag is the Readers’ Discussion Guide.
 It has suggestions for ways to run a book club and ideas to help get the discussion rolling.)

 BCBK’s contain 10-12 books – one large letter edition and one audio book, where possible – and a Readers’Discussion Guide in each kit.
 They are the only library “book” that has a return date that is six weeks from the date of check-out rather than three weeks.
 This extended period of time allows users to dispense the books, read, meet, discuss and return the kit, and pick up the next book kit so that the book club can meet monthly.

 For those who want to join a book club but find buying a book every month financially prohibitive, or for people who simply prefer to use the library, BCBK’s are a super option.
 Laura, a librarian at my local library, said that the popularity of BCBK’s is becoming greater every year.